Address: 763 Putts Pond Road, Ticonderoga, NY 12883

 From Ticonderoga, go west on Rte.
 74 approximately 6 miles.
 Follow signs on roadside of Rte.
 74 that will direct you to the campground.
 This is a dead end road and the campground is located at the end.

-Amenities: 72 campsites (9 of them remote), mobility impaired accessible site, hot showers, flush toilets, trailer dumping station, recycling center, boat launch site, picnic area with pavilion rental, canoe and rowboat rentals.
+Amenities: 72 campsites (9 of them remote), mobility impaired accessible site, hot showers, flush toilets, trailer dumping station, recycling center, boat launch site, picnic area, canoe, kayak and rowboat rentals.

 Boating: Putnam Pond is a very scenic and beautiful pond for boating.
 A launch is located on the pond for easy access for all boats.
 This launch is very important as it provides the only point of public access to the pond.
 Rental of rowboats and canoes are available (prior to the month of July, if you require a rental boat to access your site please arrive prior to the booth closing at 4p.m.).
 Canoes are allowed on the ponds in the Pharaoh Lake Wilderness Area (you must carry your boat at least 1/2 mile to access any of the ponds).
 Motor boats are allowed on Putnam Pond.

 Fishing: Fish in area include: smallmouth bass, yellow perch, northern pike.